Cost of Living in Milton Keynes 2026: Rent, Groceries & Salary Breakdown

 utilities internet mobile costs in milton keynes

-Curious what your monthly household bills will look like in Milton Keynes?
-You’ll want to budget precisely for utilities, internet, and a mobile plan alongside rent to understand total cost of living.
-For an 85m2 apartment, utilities run about £251.41 per month.
-Internet (60 Mbps+, unlimited) adds roughly £27.33, and a basic mobile plan is around £10.50.
+Household bills in Milton Keynes follow a clear pattern.
+For an 85 m² apartment, basic utilities run about £240 per month.
+Internet (60 Mbps+, unlimited) adds roughly £31, and a basic mobile plan is around £11.

 Together, these figures show typical ongoing connectivity and housing support expenses in Milton Keynes.
-You’ll see utilities dominate this subset of monthly costs, with internet and mobile contributing modestly but consistently.
-Factor these into your overall rent and living budget to avoid surprises.
-Using these data-driven numbers lets you estimate steady monthly outflows and compare offers or adjust consumption to lower your cost of living.
+Utilities still form the biggest chunk, with internet and mobile adding smaller but steady amounts.
+Factor them into your overall rent and living budget to avoid surprises.

 Grocery Prices and Typical Shopping Costs